r2devops/hub/docs/create-update-job.md

 !!! info
     As described in [our guidelines](#guidelines), all jobs are run inside a container instance, so they must specify Docker image to use.
-Depending of your job, it can be tricky to find the perfect image.
+Depending on your job, it can be tricky to find the perfect image.

 The better place to found a docker image is the [docker hub](https://hub.docker.com/search?q=&type=image).
-You can start your research there with following steps :
+You can start your research there with the following steps :

 ??? note "1.
 Search for an image prepared with the tool you want to run"
     1. Search for an image prepared with the tool you want to run